-Croatia: Warning that power utility HEP IPO shares offering is bad for HEP11.
-June 2015. / SEE Energy News
+Croatia: Warning that power utility HEP IPO shares offering is bad for HEP, SEE Energy News

 Croatian Electric Power Industry (HEP) is not ready for privatization through an initial public offering (IPO) of shares; it is noted in an analysis which made professors of the Zagreb Faculty of Economics for HEP Works Council needs.